jullienl/HPE-Compute-Ops-Management/PowerShell/Onboarding/README.md

 The script includes a comprehensive "What's New" section in the header that documents all recent updates and improvements.
 Key highlights include:

+- **July 7, 2025**: Improved subscription key selection logic: the script now strictly filters out non-Compute Ops Management and evaluation subscriptions, ensuring only valid, eligible subscriptions are used for onboarding.
 - **July 2, 2025**: Added many improvements to the entire script.
 Enhanced the summary output to display the number of successful, failed, warning, and skipped servers at the end of the script.
 Improved on-screen reporting for "Unsupported/Skipped" servers.
 - **July 1, 2025**: General improvements, bug fixes, and enhanced compatibility for A55/A56 server hardware platforms (Gen11)
 - **June 10, 2025**: Fixed COM activation key assignment and subscription validation issues